The Aim of the Imaging Core is to provide enabling technology in histology and microscopy for investigators in the Developmental Biology COBRE.

 Organization

-Fowler and OMRF vice president of research Rod McEver, M.D., provide administrative oversight and daily management of the Imaging Core.
+Mr Fowler provides daily management of the Imaging Core while Dr. Gorbsky provides administrative oversight.
 Prospective users are trained in the safe and effective use of individual microscopes by Core technicians.
 Use of the instruments is monitored by the appropriate Core personnel until the user is approved to operate the instrument independently, including after hours.

 Time allocation